Liberty Global says will not raise Telenet offer

-BARCELONA U.S. cable group Liberty Global (LBTYA.O) is not prepared to raise its price for Belgian group Telenet (TNET.BR) because it believes it has already made a full offer, Finance Director Charles Bracken said.
+BARCELONA Nov 14 U.S. cable group Liberty Global is not prepared to raise its price for Belgian group Telenet because it believes it has already made a full offer, Finance Director Charles Bracken said.

 Liberty Global, which has 19.6 million customers in 13 countries, has offered 35 euros per share to buy the almost 50 percent of Telenet it does not already own.
 But advisers to the Belgian cable operator have said the offer is too low.